Are you staring at your sofa thinking it’s time for an upgrade? Maybe it just needs a good clean and a bit of clever styling!

 Styling Different Patterns

-Cushions, of course, don’t just come in single tone uniform colours – there are more prints and patterns out there than you could ever imagine!
+Cushions, of course, don’t just come in single-tone uniform colours – from plain block colors to tie dye patterns – there are more prints and patterns out there than you could ever imagine!

 Patterns add an amazing effect to your sofa and wider room’s style, but throw out a bit more challenge when it comes to matching and finding the right combination.